• Skip to Content

 Career Opportunities

 Graduates go on to build successful careers across a diverse range of sectors, including private companies, consulting firms, state and federal agencies, and nonprofit organizations.
-The knowledge and skills students gain in our program are highly sought after, opening doors to a variety of career paths, from forest management and conservation to the forest and wood industries, as well as tree care and utility management.
+The knowledge and skills students gain in the program are highly sought after, opening doors to a variety of career paths, from forest management and conservation to the forest and wood industries, as well as tree care and utility management.

 Students who specialize in Forest Management might manage forest resources for sustainable use, conduct ecological assessments, plan timber harvests, monitor wildlife habitats, and implement fire prevention strategies on public or private land.